Radiation Therapy Program

 Program Overview: Radiation Therapy Program

-The Radiation Therapy Training Program at Cambridge College of Health & Technology offers students the education and training needed to work in a healthcare facility as a professional Radiation Therapist.
-The two-year Associates degree program is offered both online and in classroom, allowing students to complete a portion of their studies from the comfort of their homes.
+The two-year Associate’s degree program is offered both online and in-classroom, allowing students to complete a portion of their studies from the comfort of their homes.

-- Exam preparation: Students who successfully complete the Radiation Therapy training program at Cambridge are prepared for success in the workplace and in the ARRT Registry Examination.
-This exam certifies Radiation Therapists as qualified candidates for employment in healthcare facilities and is a requirement of many employers throughout the United States.
+- Exam preparation: Cambridge’s program prepares you for the ARRT Registry Examination.
+This exam certifies radiation therapists as qualified candidates for employment in healthcare facilities and is a requirement of many employers throughout the United States.

 Radiation therapy is a viable treatment for many forms of cancer.
 Radiation Therapists play a vital role in administering radiation therapy to patients, supporting patients and family members, and maintaining safe treatment conditions.